"The Paradoxical Nature Of Life"

-Today's story features a brand new set of wedding rings by Zhaawano and two acrylic paintings by Simone Mcleod, one on canvas and one painted on a drum membrane.
+Today's story features a set of wedding rings by Zhaawano and two acrylic paintings by Simone Mcleod, one on canvas and one painted on a drum membrane.

-We invite you to go to our website to view details of the above-shown wedding rings.
+We invite you to visit our website to view Simone's work and also to learn more about the below-shown wedding rings.

 The Mide Life Road

 for a Mide, a member of the Medicine Lodge, to depart from mino-miikana